calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 ## Isolating the issue

 To solve issues on a soft serve machine, one must *think* like a soft serve machine. *Be* the soft serve machine.
-Okay, maybe soft serve machines don't have thoughts, but they do have hidden service menus.
-I entered my trusty access code, *5-2-3-1*, and accessed the "Manual Control" screen.
+Okay, maybe soft serve machines don't have thoughts, but they do have hidden service menus: I entered my trusty access code, *5-2-3-1*, and accessed the "Manual Control" screen.

-Unsurprisingly, the machine did not respect my commands as I instructed it to engage the left beater motor, nor disengage the right beater motor. *Cool*, I thought, *the machine has lost its mind*.
-It must be some combination of a shorted wire and blown fuse, maybe a bad relay, or contactor coil.
+Unsurprisingly, the machine did not respect my commands as I instructed it to engage the left beater motor (*the beater is responsible for dispensing the product*), nor would it disengage the right beater motor. *Cool*, I thought, *the machine has lost its mind*.
+It must be some combination of a shorted wire and blown fuse, maybe a bad relay, or bad contactor coil.

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_03-min.jpg)
 *Pictured - the brains and circuitry of the C713*

 I popped open the access panel and began testing components.
 Lo and behold, everything passed.
 Existential dread set in.

 *Oh no*, I thought, *it's the board.
-Something's fried.* In a ditch effort to confirm my suspicions, I transplanted a known-working interface board from an adjacent machine into the faulty machine (a maniac move).
+Something's fried.* In a wild ditch effort to confirm my suspicions, I transplanted a known-working interface board from an adjacent machine into the faulty machine (a maniac move).
 Surprise, surprise: I confirmed the issue is the interface board.

 This is problematic for several reasons: it's a proprietary part, meaning no off-the-shelf components can solve the issue.
-It's **expensive**, and waiting to get a replacement means that many days of lost potential in revenue for the store.
+It's **expensive**, and waiting to get a replacement means *that* many days of lost potential in revenue for the store.
 And there's *two* fried interface boards.
 This is just unacceptable to me, and I knew I had to come up with something creative to get this yogurt machine operational.

 ## Understanding the problem

-To recap: we have a machine that won't stop running the right-side beater motor, and won't start the left-side beater motor.
+To recap: we have a machine that **won't stop running the right-side beater motor**, and **won't start the left-side beater motor**.
 In other words, entirely dysfunctional.
-After accepting my fate, I buttoned the machine back up, condemned it by scribbling on the back, *R.I.P*, in permanent marker, and took both blown interface boards with me back to the office.
+After accepting my fate, I buttoned the machine back up, condemned it by scribbling *R.I.P* in permanent marker on the back, and took both blown interface boards with me back to the office.

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_04-min.jpg)
 *Fig. 1 - A crop of the circuit diagram for the C713*